nf-core/sarek/doc/REFERENCES.md

 ### `--genome`

-Same parameter used for `main.nf`
+Same parameter used for other scripts.

 - GRCh37
-- GRCh38
+- GRCh38 (not yet available)
 - smallGRCh37

 --------------------------------------------------------------------------------